ubccpsc/classy/docs/developer/customization.md

            |                                |
            |---------------------------------
                             |
-                - CustomCourseController.ts should extend CourseController to inherit default functionality and/or override methods.
-See CourseController methods for default functionality documentation.
+                - CustomCourseController.ts should extend CourseController to inherit default functionality.
+Overrides are optional.
                 - CustomCourseRoutes.ts should extend IREST.
-IREST contains registerRoutes() hook to help implement new routes when Classy starts at runtime.
+IREST contains registerRoutes() hook to add new routes at Classy start.
 ```

 ### HTML Files

 The `html/` folder should contain HTML files that are used by the Custom Front-End view models.

-As the `CustomAdminView.ts` and `CustomStudentView.ts` files inherit the default `AdminView` and `ClassyStudentView` classes, default MVC logic will be available at runtime.
-Overriding default functionality is based on the insutrctor's discretion and experience.
+As the `CustomAdminView.ts` and `CustomStudentView.ts` files inherit the default `AdminView` and `AbstractStudentView` classes, default MVC logic will be available at runtime.
+Overriding default functionality is based on the instructor's discretion and experience.

-It is up to you to expand and build upon the default templates while naming new files to allow easily pull-in updates from the upstream `ubccpsc/Classy` project.
+It is up to you to expand and build upon the default templates while naming new files to allow easily pull-in updates from the upstream `ubccpsc/Classy` project. **It is necessary to pull-in upstream changes into your project each new term to get the latest security patches and Classy feature releases.**

 ## Docker Containers / Supporting Services